JacobZuo/nd2reader/README.md

 ### 3.1 Read images with a loop

 If your '.nd2' file is very huge and not able to read all the data into the memory.
 You can also read the image with a ```for``` loop.
-Do not use ```ND2ReadSingle``` in a loop at each calling will open and close the file pointer once.
+But, do not use ```ND2ReadSingle``` in a loop as each calling will open and close the file pointer once.

-You should create a file pointer, read the images you need, and then close the pointer.
+You would better create a file pointer, read the images you need, and then close the pointer.
 Here is an example.

 ```matlab
 [FilePointer, ImagePointer, ImageReadOut] = ND2Open(FileName);